terminal42/contao-tablelookupwizard/README.md

         // Adds a "GROUP BY" to the sql statement (optional) 'sqlGroupBy'          => 'tl_my_superb_join_table.fid',

+        // Adds a "LIMIT" statement to the query 'sqlLimit'            => 100, // default is 30

         // The search button label
         'searchLabel'         => 'Search my table now!',